-Some of the contributors (some who still live in the area) include Barbara Castle, George Hancock, Maggie Hancock, Alf Hesler, John Hughes, Brian Ord, George Ord, Pat Ord, Susan Ord, Kit Robinson, John Robson, William Welsh.
+The contributors to the documentary about the end of this North East pit include Barbara Castle, George Hancock, Maggie Hancock, Alf Hesler, John Hughes, Brian Ord, George Ord, Pat Ord, Susan Ord, Kit Robinson, John Robson, and William Welsh.

 It’s notable that this film includes footage of men being persuaded to move to pits elsewhere in the country.
 They would all be closed down within 20 years.